tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/monitor-memory-vm.md

 A crucial part of managing any computational task is continuously monitoring your system's resource usage.
 This way, you can promptly identify potential bottlenecks and inefficiencies and address them proactively.

-In Linux-based environments, such as **Ubuntu**, [htop](https://github.com/htop-dev/htop) and [nvtop](https://github.com/Syllo/nvtop) are two widely used tools for tracking CPU and GPU usage, respectively.
+As introduced before, [htop](https://github.com/htop-dev/htop) and [nvtop](https://github.com/Syllo/nvtop) are two widely used tools for tracking CPU and GPU usage, respectively.

 `htop` is an interactive process viewer and system monitor.
 It's similar to the `top` command but provides a more visually appealing and human-readable format.
 It allows us to sort by the task we're most interested in monitoring by pressing `F6`, among other interesting features.